 Sadly, the “fluffy” part of your puffy slime only lasts about a day.
 The foamy bubbles in the shaving cream gradually go away.
 After that it will turn into regular slime.

 You can definitely still play with it after the puffiness goes away.
 The consistency will be more like regular slime at that point.
 It will last at least a week if you store it in an air tight container.

-We turned our slime into fluffy unicorn slime, just for fun.
-We made one batch of blue slime, another batch of pink slime, and then we mixed them together to get the swirly effect you see in the slime below.
+We turned our slime into unicorn fluffy slime, just for fun.
+We made one batch of blue slime, another batch of pink slime, and then we mixed them together to get the swirly effect you see in the unicorn slime above.

-The texture is really cool.
+The texture of fluffy slime is really cool.
 And it doesn’t stick to your hands!
 Fluffy slime is an easy, fool proof recipe for both experts and beginner slime makers.